quicwg/multipath/draft-ietf-quic-multipath.md

 The ACK_MP frame, as specified in {{ack-mp-frame}}, is used to acknowledge 1-RTT packets.
-Compared to the QUIC version 1 ACK frame, the ACK_MP frame additionally contains the Receiver's Destination Connection ID Sequence Number field to distinguish the Connection ID-specific packet number space.
+Compared to the QUIC version 1 ACK frame, the ACK_MP frame additionally contains the receiver's Destination Connection ID Sequence Number field to distinguish the Connection ID-specific packet number space.

 Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
-The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not carry the Receiver's Destination Connection ID Sequence Number field.
+The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not carry the Destination Connection ID Sequence Number field.
 If multipath has been successfully negotiated, ACK frames in 1-RTT packets acknowledge packets sent with the Connection ID having sequence number 0.